SirTebz/SirTebz/README.md

 <!--
 - 🌐 [Checkout my page](https://)
 -->
 Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together. 🚀
+Let's connect and explore the fascinating world of tech together. 🚀

 <!--